shakes76/PatternAnalysis-2024/recognition/ADNI-GFNet-47430004/README.md

                                             image.jpeg
 ```

-An image in the data set may look like this (This is an image if the NC set, within the training set):
+An image in the data set may look like this (This is an image of the NC set, within the training set):

 <p align="center">
     <img src="/recognition/ADNI-GFNet-47430004/images/Sample_train_data_808819_88.jpeg" alt="Example ADNI brain data">